- Home

 School Psychologists are licensed through USBE under Board Rule R277-301.
 The scope of a school psychologist is therefore different from the scope of a psychologist licensed through DOPL.
 Individuals providing psychological evaluation services for students with disabilities must hold a Utah education license for school psychologists of State licensure and meet the assessment publisher's criteria for administration (USBE Special Education Rules (SER) IX.I.7).
 School psychologist licensing requirements are found in Board Rule R277-306.

-Candidates for the Level 1 School Psychologist License area should have completed at least an approved master's degree or equivalent certification program consisting of 60 semester (90 quarter) hours in school psychology at an accredited institution and passed the Praxis School Psychology Licensing Exam.
-Current certification as a Nationally Certified School Psychologist by the National Association of School Psychology (NASP) Certification Board can be accepted in lieu of requirements for the Level 1 license.
+Candidates for the Professional School Psychologist License area should have completed at least an approved master's degree or equivalent certification program consisting of 60 semester (90 quarter) hours in school psychology at an accredited institution and passed the Praxis School Psychology Licensing Exam.

 Resources

-Medical History and Professional Licensing Requirements for Special Education Eligibility
+Medical History and Professional Licensing Requirements for Special Education Eligibility Guidelines

 USBE Special Education